ericgundrum/SquidHallBE/README.md

 ## AWS Deployment

-Deployment to AWS is a bit more complicated to improve performance and scaling flexibility.
+Deployment to AWS improves performance and scaling flexibility, but it is a bit more complicated.

 ### Client
 All client assets are static.
-They are deployed from 's3://squidhall/'.
+They are deployed from 's3://squidhallvr.conzealand.com/'.
 Executing 'client/make.sh' will compile the babylon files, the colyseus client files and copy all files needed for the client runtime to 'client/dist'.

-Executing 'client/make.sh sync' makes and copies files as above and then copies everything in 'client/dist' to 's3://squidhall/' where it is publically accessible.
+Executing 'client/make.sh sync' makes and copies files as above and then copies everything in 'client/dist' to 's3://squidhallvr.conzealand.com/' where it is publically accessible.
 This `sync` command requires the `aws-cli` tool be configured with credentials to the destination.

 ### Server
 Colyseus server is deployed to an EC2 t2.micro instance listening on port 80.
 The server must have `git` and `npm` installed.
-Currently the server is manually setup, updated and activated using these commands
+Currently the server is setup, updated and activated manually using these commands

 Setup
 ```
 sudo apt update
+sudo apt upgrade -y
 sudo apt install --assume-yes --auto-remove --no-install-recommends git npm
+sudo reboot
 git clone --depth=1 -b deployable_nz https://github.com/ericgundrum/SquidHallBE.git
 cd SquidHallBE
 npm run compile-server
+sudo systemctl enable ${PWD}/server/squidhallmu.service
+sudo systemctl link ${PWD}/server/squidhallmu_restart.service
-sudo systemctl enable server/squidhallmu.service
+sudo systemctl enable ${PWD}/server/squidhallmu_restart.timer
 ```

 Update